 The sharp increases in interest rates throughout 2022 also materially affected the fair value of our investment portfolio, resulting in unrealized losses on investments in 2022.
-Although the decline in market interest rates during the first quarter of 2023 resulted in the reversal of a portion of those unrealized losses, the fair value of our portfolio continues to be significantly below its amortized cost.
-As of March 31, 2023, we did not expect to realize a loss for our investments in an unrealized loss position given our intent and ability to hold these investment securities until recovery of their amortized cost basis.
-While the decrease in the fair value of our investments due to higher market interest rates negatively affected our net income and stockholders' equity during 2022, this higher interest rate environment has also resulted in the recognition of higher net investment income, which is expected to continue in future periods.
+As of June 30, 2023, the fair value of our portfolio continues to be significantly below its amortized cost.
+As of June 30, 2023, we did not expect to realize a loss for our investments in an unrealized loss position given our intent and ability to hold these investment securities until recovery of their amortized cost basis.
+While the decrease in the fair value of our investments due to higher market interest rates has negatively affected our comprehensive income and stockholders' equity in recent periods, this higher interest rate environment has also resulted in the recognition of higher net investment income, which is expected to continue in future periods.
 See Note 6 of Notes to Unaudited Condensed Consolidated Financial Statements for additional information about our investments.

 The onset of the COVID-19 pandemic resulted in a significant increase in unemployment, which had a negative impact on the economy.
 As a result, we experienced a material increase in new defaults beginning in the second quarter of 2020, substantially all of which related to loans subject to mortgage forbearance programs implemented in response to the COVID-19 pandemic.
 This increase in new defaults had a negative effect on our results of operations and our reserve for losses for that year.
-While subsequent trends in Cures have been more favorable than original expectations, resulting in favorable loss reserve development on prior period defaults in 2022 and in the three months ended March 31, 2023, the deteriorating economic conditions discussed above have contributed to a higher level of overall new default activity, including a higher level of new defaults from more recent vintages, and increased the likelihood that we will experience lower levels of Cures in our mortgage insurance portfolio in future periods.
+While subsequent trends in Cures have been more favorable than original expectations, resulting in favorable loss reserve development on prior period defaults in 2022 and in the first half of 2023, the deteriorating economic conditions discussed above have contributed to a higher level of overall new default activity, including a higher level of new defaults from more recent vintages, and increased the likelihood that we will experience lower levels of Cures in our mortgage insurance portfolio in future periods.
 The number, timing and duration of new defaults and, in turn, the number of defaults that ultimately result in claims will depend on a variety of factors, including the overall economic environment and on the number and timing of Cures and the net impact on IIF from our Persistency Rate and future NIW.
 See Note 11 of Notes to Unaudited Condensed Consolidated Financial Statements for additional information on our reserve for losses.

-We believe that the range of risk distribution transactions and strategies that we utilize to mitigate credit risk and financial volatility through varying economic cycles have increased our financial strength and flexibility.
-As of March 31, 2023, 71% of our primary RIF is subject to a form of risk distribution.
+We believe that the range of risk distribution transactions and strategies that we utilize to mitigate credit risk and financial volatility through varying economic cycles has increased our financial strength and flexibility.
+Following the tender offers by Eagle Re 2019-1 Ltd. and Eagle Re 2020-1 Ltd. in June 2023, 71% of our primary RIF is subject to a form of risk distribution as of June 30, 2023.
+See Note 8 of Notes to Unaudited Condensed Consolidated Financial Statements for additional information.
 Our use of risk distribution structures has reduced our required capital and enhanced our projected return on capital, and we expect these structures to provide a level of credit protection in periods of economic stress.
 See "Mortgage Insurance Portfolio-Risk Distribution" for additional information.

-Despite risks and uncertainties, we believe that the steps we have taken in recent years, including by improving our capital and liquidity positions, enhancing our financial flexibility, implementing greater risk-based granularity into our pricing methodologies and increasing our use of risk distribution strategies to lower the risk profile and financial volatility of our mortgage insurance portfolio, have helped position the Company to better withstand the negative effects from the macroeconomic stresses discussed above, including those resulting from the high rate of inflation and higher interest rates discussed above.
+Despite risks and uncertainties, we believe that the steps we have taken in recent years, including by improving our capital and liquidity positions, enhancing our financial flexibility, implementing greater risk-based granularity into our pricing methodologies and increasing our use of risk distribution strategies to lower the risk profile and financial volatility of our mortgage insurance portfolio, have helped position the Company to better withstand the negative effects from the macroeconomic stresses discussed above, including those resulting from the high rate of inflation and higher interest rates.